The Mandonator trademark name logo

 Listen to the Mandonator™

-All the audio was recorded in my little home studio.
-These samples will sound best if played through decent stereo speakers or headphones.
+Below is an assortment of audio and video featuring the Mandonator™.
+The audio will sound best if played through decent stereo speakers or headphones.
 Laptop speakers or the like will most likely not sound so great.

 1. Three C Major Scales